Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-1.md

 - `--offset: 0.5` — the element will be translated down by `50px`.
 This makes it look like it's moved `50px`;
 - `--offset: 1` — the element is translated down `100px`, it's in the same place it used to be.
 This makes it look like it's not moving with scroll;

-That `--offset` is the key to our parallax system.
+The `--offset` property is the key to our parallax system.
 If each layer has a different value it will scroll at a different speed from the other layers.
-We can choose how much each layer will scroll so it looks natural.
+We can manually set how much each layer will scroll so it looks natural.

 The way we apply this to our layers is using the style property.
 This way we can avoid adding any more CSS, no matter how many layers we have.
 We set the front layer to 0 so it scrolls with the content, and increase it with each layer.
 This is what worked for my image: